alopezrivera/transforms/README.md

 1. Place `transforms.py` and `utilities.py` in your root directory (or another, but mind the import)
 2. `from transforms import Tx, Ty, Tz`

+---

 ## 2. Usage and Syntax

 All code available in `demo.py`.

 ### `2.1 Creating a Linear Transformation`

-Transformation describing the position of a rotated object (by angle `a`) from its original frame of reference:
+The three standard transformations, `Tx`, `Ty` and `Tz`, describe the **original** frame of reference of an object which undergoes a rotation from its **body reference frame**.

+A transformation can be created in two ways:

+- Using a SymPy symbol for the rotation angle, which greatly facilitates inspecting transform combination matrices (further discussion in [ Section 2.4 ](#24-inspecting-matrices)):

+        import sympy as sp
+        a = sp

         Ta = Tx(a)

-The linear transformation class may be initialized with a `Sympy.Symbol`, or regular values for the rotation angle
+- Using a numerical variable for the rotation angle:

+        import numpy as np
+        a = np.pi/5

+        Ta = Tx(a)

 ### `2.2 Lambdifying a symbolic linear transformation`